Medicare Champion, licensed insurance agents are open M - F 8 am - 5:30 pm ET.

 The AEP is from October 15 to December 7.
 During this period, you can change your Medicare Advantage and Prescription Drug Plans.
 Any changes you make will take effect on January 1.

-Navigating Medicare enrollment can feel overwhelming, but we’re here to help.
+Navigating Medicare options and enrollment can feel overwhelming, but we’re here to help.
 Our Medicare Champions are passionate about helping you understand Medicare so you can enjoy retirement.
 Reduce your stress by scheduling time for a one-on-one consultation.

 For more information on your Medicare options, read our other articles below or schedule time with a Medicare Champion today!